fnagel/t3extblog/Documentation/Configuration/Index.rst

 =========================================   =========================================================================================================
 Property                                    Description
 =========================================   =========================================================================================================
-view.templateRootPath                       Path to the template root view.partialRootPath                        Path to the partials view.layoutRootPath                         Path to the layout email.templateRootPath                      Path to the email template root email.partialRootPath                       Path to the email partials email.layoutRootPath                        Path to the email layout persistence.storagePid                      See above persistence.enableAutomaticCacheClearing    Enable automatic clearing of the cache settings.blogName                           Name of your blog settings.previewHiddenRecords               Enable preview of hidden records (see usermanual) settings.blogsystem                         All settings of your blog system, i.e. pagination, comment handling... settings.subscriptionManager                Configure the subscription process, i.e. admin email, notification email...
+settings.previewHiddenRecords               Enable preview of hidden records (see usermanual) settings.blogsystem                         All settings of your blog system, i.e. pagination, comment handling... settings.subscriptionManager                Configure the subscription process, i.e. admin email, notification email...